-Two Kooks » ALL RECIPES » Fish and Seafood » Maple Balsamic Rainbow Trout
+Two Kooks » All Recipes » Fish and Seafood » Simple Rainbow Trout Recipe (Maple Balsamic Glazed)

-This moist, flaky, flavorful maple balsamic rainbow trout is a perfect weeknight meal, ready in 20 minutes.
-Just six ingredients.
-One of our top 3 most popular recipes – simple and delicious.
+This moist, flaky, flavorful maple balsamic rainbow trout is a perfect simple meal, ready in 20 minutes with just six ingredients.
+Easy and delicious.

-And how does it taste?
-Good!
+Most importantly, it’s delicious.
 The sweetness and depth of the maple and balsamic glaze work really well together.
 And the rainbow trout is mild and succulent.
-For me, one of the best quick meals of the week.

-• Use lime juice instead of lemon juice and add some zest when serving.
+• You can substitute the trout with a different type of fish like Arctic Char, Bluefish, Mackerel, Mahi Mahi, Steelhead Trout, or Salmon.
+Use lime juice instead of lemon juice and add some zest when serving.

 • Substitute the maple syrup with honey.